Ride the Cyclone: Synopsis

-The musical begins with a mysterious and headless girl in a school uniform singing the song of an unending dream-like state ("Dream of Life").
+A mysterious, headless girl in a school uniform sings about an unending dream-like state ("Dream of Life").

-The Amazing Karnak, a mechanical fortune teller automaton, introduces himself as the show's narrator.
-Karnak tells the audience that he is able to predict the exact moment of a person's death and formerly could inform the subject of the details of their demise, but the carnival in which he operated set him to "Family Fun Novelty Mode", meaning that he could only repeat vague predictions and fairground advertising.
-Karnak reveals that he will die soon, as a rat he has named Virgil has been gradually chewing through the rubber of his power cable and will soon bite down on 200 volts of electricity, instantly killing them both.
+The Amazing Karnak, a mechanical fortune teller, introduces himself as the show's narrator and explains that he is able to predict the exact moment and cause of a person's death; however, the carnival in which he operates set him to "Family Fun Novelty Mode," rendering him only able to repeat vague predictions and fairground advertising.
+Karnak reveals that a rat— whom he has named Virgil— has been gradually chewing through his power cable and will soon kill them both.
 "As there is nothing more base than death," Virgil is enlisted to play the bass.

-Karnak, in his guilt for being unable to warn five teenagers from Uranium City, Saskatchewan of their impending deaths, summons their spirits to take part in the show, which he has constructed as a "final apology."
-Karnak introduces the audience to the Saint Cassian Chamber Choir ("Uranium") and recounts their deaths on The Cyclone, a malfunctioning rollercoaster.
-During the crash, the teens lament their lives in Uranium City, a once-boomtown that declined drastically with the closure of its uranium mines ("Minor Turn").
-The five teenagers arrive in Karnak's limbo and are introduced, each given a forced catchphrase to quickly convey their personalities to the audience.
-Karnak reveals the teens are being placed into a game of life and death, where they must compete for a chance to return to life.
+Karnak conjures the memory of five teenagers from the Saint Cassian Chamber Choir, who will soon die in a crash on a malfunctioning rollercoaster, The Cyclone ("Uranium").
+As they derail, the teens lament their lives in Uranium City, a once-boomtown that declined drastically with the closure of its uranium mines ("Minor Turn").
+Guilty over his inability to prevent their deaths, Karnak has summoned the teens' spirits, allowing them to compete for a chance to return to life.
 Karnak reads a prophecy: "The one who wants to win it the most shall redeem the loser in order to complete the whole."

-A sixth victim, the "mystery contestant," dubbed Jane Doe by the coroner, is introduced.
-She was the headless character who opened the show.
-Since no family came to claim her body when it was found headless, and Karnak never read her fortune, her identity is unknown by both herself and everyone else ("Jane Doe's Entrance").
-Through the original costume and prop design, it is suggested that Jane has replaced her head with that of a doll, whose body she carries around with her.
-Jane's entrance frightens the other choir members, but Karnak proceeds undisturbed and begins the competition.
+Karnak announces the presence of a mystery contestant.
+The headless character who opened the show arrives, revealed to be another victim of the crash.
+Since no family came to claim her body and Karnak never read her fortune, her identity is unknown, so she goes by the name given to her by the coroner: "Jane Doe" ("Jane Doe's Entrance").
+Jane has replaced her head with that of a doll, whose body she carries around with her.
+Though Jane's appearance disturbs the others, the competition begins.